-In January 2018, the Company issued 1,475,410 shares of restricted common stock as initial payment to acquire 25% of the total membership interests of Pelen, LLC.
+In January 2018, the Company issued 295,082 shares of restricted common stock as initial payment to acquire 25% of the total membership interests of Pelen, LLC.
 The purchase of the membership interests will close once the seller of the membership interests has received total cash proceeds of at least \$0.6 million either through sale of the restricted common stock received or through additional cash payments made by the Company.
 If all of the shares of restricted common stock have been sold by the seller of the membership interests and the aggregate proceeds received are less than \$0.6 million, then the Company is required to pay the shortfall in either additional shares of the Company's common stock or cash, at the Company's election.

-In November 2018, the Company issued 1,758,181 shares of restricted common stock as additional shares based on the shortfall on the aggregate proceeds for the initial shares.
-In December 2018, the agreement was amended to have a "Cut-Off" date of December 31, 2019 at which time the transaction will close and any unsold shares will be returned to the Company, with the Company required to make up any shortfall in cash.
-As of December 31, 2018, the purchase has not closed and the Company has not received legal ownership of the membership interests.
-The Company has recorded a make-whole liability of \$0.1 million at December 31, 2018 representing the value of the shortfall based on the actual sales of shares and the share price as of December 31, 2018.
-This amount is recorded within accrued expenses in the consolidated balance sheet as of December 31, 2018.
+In November 2018, the Company issued 351,637 shares of restricted common stock as additional shares based on the shortfall on the aggregate proceeds for the initial shares.
+In December 2018, the agreement was amended to have a "Cut-Off" date of December 31, 2019, for closing the transaction and any unsold shares will be returned to the Company, with the Company required to make up any shortfall in cash.